 In a league of its own, Eldritch Blast is the premier blasting cantrip in DnD 5e.
 It’s a standard ranged spell attack, with a fairly standard 120-foot range, and standard 1d10 force damage (one of the least-resisted in the game).
 Solid, but nothing special on its own.

 2) Eldritch Invocations, a 2nd-level Warlock feature (which can also be accessed via the Eldritch Adept feat) that has a number of options that augment and empower your Eldritch Blast.
 Most notably, Agonizing Blast, which allows you to add your Charisma modifier to the damage EACH EB beam deals.
-So with a +5 modifier and two beams hitting, that’s a flat +10 damage modifier.
+So with a +5 modifier and two beams hitting, that’s a flat +10 damage modifier that normalizes and significantly boosts your damage output.
 No other cantrip gets this.

 Overall, this level of customization, power, and tactical utility puts Eldritch Blast decidedly above other cantrips in DnD 5e by a significant margin.